jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

   that we can just a thing's life expentancy by how long it has already been around - and that the life expentancy *increases* with every year something has been around (contingent on the thing not having some natural upper limit;
-  sofware being an obvious example of something non-perishable)
+  sofware being an obvious example of something non-perishable).

 Inspired by both of these ideas, let's make a hypothesis: